esposem/Kernel_Paxos/README.md

 - The catch_up flag does not work really well because since the modules must trim every at least 100000 iids, a learner catching up values that are already trimmed never gets to reach the current iid.

+- If a klearner is unloaded while an user space learner is attached to its chardevice, the user learner crashes and goes in D (dead) state

 ## Disclaimer

 As any kernel module, also these modules can crash.
 And as current implementation, these modules will crash at some point.
 While the crash are not severe enough to kill your machine, they might. <br>